helium/HIP/0001-LongFiAndLoRaWAN.md

 ```
 source: LoRaWAN Specification 6.2.5

-Combined with the AppKey, these fields allow the Device and Router/NetworkServer to derive the same NwkSKey and AppSKey (LoRaWAN Specification 6.2.5).
-Henceforth, payloads are encrypted using NwkSkey and AppSkey (LoRaWAN Specification 4.3.3).
+Combined with the AppKey, these fields allow the Device and Router to derive
+the same NwkSKey and AppSKey (LoRaWAN Specification 6.2.5).
+Henceforth,
+payloads are encrypted using NwkSkey and AppSkey (LoRaWAN Specification 4.3.3).

-The DevAddr is used by LongFi to indicate the OUI and this will be part of the Frame Header Structure (FHDR) of all messages after the successful Join; this enables hotspots to continue forwarding packets to the appropriate Router/NetworkServer.
+The DevAddr is used by LongFi to indicate the OUI and this will be part of the
+Frame Header Structure (FHDR) of all messages after the successful Join; this
+enables hotspots to continue forwarding packets to the appropriate Router.

-The Router/NetworkServer derives the DeviceID by bruteforcing the MIC against its list of active session keys.
+The Router/NetworkServer derives the DeviceID by bruteforcing the MIC against
+its list of active session keys.

-According to the LoRaWAN Regional Parameters 2.24: US902-928 JoinAccept CFList, the optional CFList parameter is ignored by the device if appended.
-For this reason, the MAC Command (LoRaWAN Specification 5) LinkADRReq is used to set a channel mask appropriate for the Helium Network.
-MAC commands can only be piggybacked onto a MACPayload, therefore, these will only be send when there is a downlink message (ie: not a Join-Response).
+According to the LoRaWAN Regional Parameters 2.24: US902-928 JoinAccept CFList,
+the optional CFList parameter is ignored by the device if appended.
+For this
+reason, the MAC Command (LoRaWAN Specification 5) LinkADRReq is used to set a
+channel mask appropriate for the Helium Network.
+MAC commands can only be
+piggybacked onto a MACPayload, therefore, these will only be send when there
+is a downlink message (ie: not a Join-Response).

 # Drawbacks
 [drawbacks]: #drawbacks

 - Devices are requried to update their AppKey and AppEui
-- There is no "Fingerprint" mechanism; that is to say, there no way for a Server/NetworkServer to validate a message before accepting it from a Hotspot; therefore, Hotspot will forward packets without any negotiation with OUI owners
+- There is no "Fingerprint" mechanism.
+That is to say, there no way for a
+Router to validate a message before accepting it from a Hotspot; therefore,
+Hotspot will forward packets without any negotiation with Routers.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives

 - A standalone LongFi protocol was taking too long
-- Modifications to the LoRaWAN specification may be made later to try to address any architectural shortcomings
+- Modifications to the LoRaWAN specification may be made later to try to
+address any architectural shortcomings

 # Unresolved Questions
 [unresolved]: #unresolved-questions